-Circumcision on the eighth day after birth was part of the covenant between Abraham and God (Genesis 17:10 - 14).
-This act became part of the agreement between God and Israel.
+The issue of punishing Moses by killing him surrounds circumcising one of his sons.
+Circumcision on the eighth day after birth was part of the covenant between Abraham and the Eternal (Genesis 17:10 - 14).
+This act eventually became part of the agreement between God and Israel.
 Every male child had to be circumcised or else 'that person shall be cut off from his people' (Genesis 17:14).